What does the merger mean for Sunsuper members and employers?

 Over the last two years, Sunsuper and QSuper have undertaken a detailed due diligence process to explore if both funds’ memberships would benefit from being part of a merged super fund.
 This process identified a strong case for merging with achievable efficiencies and savings.
 QSuper shares our focus on working for members, not shareholders, aiming to deliver strong, long-term investment returns, and providing the tools and advice to help members feel on top of their super.

-In addition, both funds have simple and transparent fees, award-winning products and services, and proven investment philosophies.
+In addition, both funds are committed to returning profits to members as lower fees and better services, award-winning products and services, and proven investment philosophies.
 Australian Retirement Trust are unquestionably strong, with world-class capability and the scale that comes from a membership base of two million Australians and $200 billion in funds under management.

 How can I be sure the merger is in the best interests of my employees?